karrick/gorill/README.md

 ## LockingWriteCloser

-If a program needs an `io.WriteCloser` that can be concurrently used by more than one go-routine, it can use a `LockingWriteCloser`.
-Benchmarks show a 3x performance gain by using `sync.Mutex` rather than channels for this case.  `LockingWriteCloser` data structures provide this peformance benefit.
+If a program needs an `io.WriteCloser` that can be concurrently used by more than one go-routine, it can use a `gorill.LockingWriteCloser`.
+Benchmarks show a 3x performance gain by using `sync.Mutex` rather than channels for this case.  `gorill.LockingWriteCloser` data structures provide this peformance benefit.

 ```Go
     lwc := gorill.NewLockingWriteCloser(os.Stdout)